zdenecek/mff-rocnikovy-projekt/README.md

 #### Notes

-Do not use 'root' as database username, otherwise the container will not start.
+Do not use 'root' as the database username, otherwise, the container will not start.

 Note that if you are on Windows and use WSL2 for Docker, it is advisable to have the project directory in the WSL2 filesystem, otherwise the performance will be abysmal.